<< BACK to OUR BELIEFS Page

 BIBLICAL DAYS

-We are all probably aware of our mathematical bias is when it comes to days on a calendar.
-Here is where we break out our stopwatches, measuring the passing of time in hours, minutes and seconds.
+We are all probably aware of our calendar bias when it comes to days on a calendar.
+Here is where we break out our stopwatches, measuring the passing of time in hours, minutes, and seconds.
 For the purposes of a physical calendar, we have been conditioned to visualize each square representing a fixed 24-hour period.
 We transition from one day to the next starting at midnight, or 12 a.m. (or 12 ante meridiem, meaning "before midday").

-Most may realize, if they've ever given it any thought, that the Bible never references days in this matter.
+Most may realize, if they've ever given it any thought, that the Bible never references days in this manner.
 This is because Adam, Moses or any of the disciples never had access to a Rolex or a smart watch to wear on their wrists.
 The modern clock, providing a more precise mathematical and universal time for all, was not invented until the sixteenth century.
-Prior to this, time was measured directly using the movement of the sun, moon and stars.
-Eventually, man did invent additional tools to assist them, such as sun dials and hour glasses.
-Even though man's intellect has increased over time, it does not mean that Yehovah, the God of the universe that grants man wisdom, intended to rely solely on man-made tools.
-His timepiece is never presented in the mathematical measurements of hours, minutes, and seconds, nor did He establish time zone boundaries (and certainly not daylight savings time).
-So, what did Adam and Moses constitute as a Biblical Day?
+Prior to this, as we've already discussed, time for the day was measured directly using the movement of the sun.
+Even though man's intellect has increased over time, it does not mean that Yehovah, the God of the universe that grants man wisdom, intended for us to rely solely on man-made tools.
+His timepiece is never presented within scripture as mathematical measurements, nor did He establish any rules such as time zone boundaries and postponing time like we do for daylight savings.
+So, how did Adam and Moses constitute a Biblical Day?

 If we remember Genesis 1, during the six days of creation, each day consisted of an evening (night) and a morning (day).
 Genesis 1:3-5[1] states:

-As a side note, some believe that this verse refers to the creation of the Messiah Jesus (Yeshua), who referred to Himself as the "light of the world" in John 8:12.
+As a side note, some will take this verse as referring to the creation of the Messiah Jesus (Yeshua), who referred to Himself as the "light of the world" in John 8:12.
 However, this idea is debunked by John who also explains in chapter 1 of his gospel that this light was created by the Messiah Himself:

 Yes, Yeshua Himself was the Creator in Genesis 1, a feat He could only accomplish, of course, through the power of the Heavenly Father, Yehovah.
 He confirms this in Mark 5:10 where Yeshua says:

-Joshua 10:12-13 tells an interesting story often referred to as Joshua's Long Day, where Joshua prays to Yehovah for both the sun and moon to halt their movements to assist them in their battle against the Amorites at Gibeon.
-Yehovah obliged Joshua, doubling the length of the day.
+As we touched upon earlier, Joshua 10:12-13 tells us the story of Joshua's Long Day, where Yehovah halted both the movements of the sun and moon to assist them in their battle against the Amorites at Gibeon, doubling the length of the day.
 This rare event should serve as a witness to us that our God does not measure time in fixed mathematical formulas or with the watches we wear on our wrists.
 Rather He controls the ordained signs of Genesis 1:14.
-As observers of those signs, we can be confident marking the passage of His time by viewing them and knowing they are of God - regardless of how long our watches indicate it takes for them to accomplish their expected trajectories within the sky.
+As observers of those signs, we can be confident marking the passage of His time by viewing them and knowing they are of God - regardless of how long our watches indicate it takes for them to complete their expected trajectories within the sky.

 Start of the Day

-There are arguments that the Biblical Day begins when the sun rises.
+There are arguments that the Biblical Day begins when the sun rises early in the morning.
+This concept is very similar to the modern Zoroastrian Calendar that is also believed to have originated from Babylonia[71].
 The greatest support for this theory likely comes from the synoptic gospels of Matthew, Mark and Luke that describe the crucifixion of Jesus beginning at the third hour (Mark 15:25), which would take place at approximately 9am on our modern clocks - three hours after sunrise (or as the sun is half way up in the sky).
 Darkness then covered the land from the sixth hour to the ninth hour (Matthew 27:45; Mark 15:33; Luke 23:44), from around noon to 3pm (or when the sun is ordinarily directly overhead and drops half way down in the sky).
-His death then happened at the end of that ninth-hour.
+His death then happened at the end of that ninth hour.
 While it was true that Jews counted hours of the day starting with the rising of the sun in that historical period, this was only done in measuring the day-time portion of the full day.
 At night, time was generally measured in 3-4 hour segments, cumulatively referred to as night watches (Luke 12:38), which lasted throughout the night-time portion of a given full day.
 It could also refer to the Romans method of telling time that, historically, also used two 12-hour systems to measure both the daytime and nighttime portions in a similar manner[68].
-Since Genesis 1 includes both one daytime and one nighttime portion, the ultimate question here would be: which comes first, the daytime or nighttime?
+However, since Genesis 1 includes both one daytime and one nighttime portion, the ultimate question here would be: which comes first, the daytime or nighttime?

 There are several examples in scripture that describe the day as starting and ending when the sun goes down.
 For example, Exodus 22:26[1] states: